jb2718/ls-backend/120/120_5/oo_tic_tac_toe/README.md

 MAX_SCORE is the number of points it takes to win an entire game.
 Each game is comprised of several rounds of tic-tac-toe.
 The first player to reach the MAX_SCORE wins the game and the scores are reset on the next round.
 This setting should be set to an integer greater than or equal to 1.

-WHO_GOES_FIRST should be set to one of three options: :player, :computer, or :choice
+WHO_GOES_FIRST should be set to one of three options: :user, :computer, or :choice

-* :player - the human user will always go first at the start of a round
+* :user - the human user will always go first at the start of a round

 * :computer - the computer player will always go first at the start of a round